Last Updated on: 15th October 2023, 02:51 pm

 A healthy and happy tortoise should have a voracious appetite.

-Wild tortoises never know when they’ll get the chance to eat, so it makes sense that they’d eat a large quantity of whatever food they find.
-So, most pet tortoises will eat whatever food you provide.
+Wild tortoises seldom know when they’ll next eat, so it makes sense that they’d consume a large quantity of whatever food they find.
+Most pet tortoises will eat whatever food you provide.

 Inappetence is rarely a positive sign unless a tortoise is in the 2-6 weeks (depending on the tortoise’s size) leading up to brumation (the reptile equivalent of hibernation).